The Dark Side of Online Business:

 Signalling Affluence with Images

 Imagery is a huge part of the personality brand.
 Photos are used to not-so subtly tell us that this is someone we can trust.
 Depending on the brand, this is done in different ways, but clothes, accessories and even location come into play.

 In Kelly Diels’ work on the Female Lifestyle Empowerment Brand (FLEB) she shares how the first rule of these brands is to be beautiful.
 She details how FLEBs use “beauty, heterosexuality, and glamorous photoshoots signalling hyperfemininity as part of their outreach strategy.”
 Diels goes on to say that they do this to assert their authority and that it reinforces the patriarchal system in which we live.

-While the FLEB (or as I call them the Fancy AF Lady Bosses) may use a Paris photoshoot to showcase her lifestyle, a member of the Woo Crew may have photos done at sunset in the desert.
+While what I call the Fancy AF Lady Boss may use a Paris photoshoot to showcase her lifestyle, a member of the Woo Crew may have photos done at sunset in the desert.
 Or the BFF Next Door may use images of their “everyday” life to show that they’re just like you.

 But make no mistake, those images all have the same intention.
 To signal affluence, showcase their success and gain our trust.

 Even if none of it is real.
 The dress may be rented, they may have maxed out all their credit cards to travel to an exotic location, and they’re nothing like the image they portray.
 Doesn't matter, because we're willing to open our wallet based on this image of affluence.